Skip to Content

 Lastly, identify any actions or steps that you can take to release your resentment and anger.
 These might include writing a letter of forgiveness, engaging in self-care practices, or seeking professional guidance if necessary.
 Remember to be gentle with yourself in this process, acknowledging that healing takes time and that moving forward is an ongoing journey.

-Through these journal prompts, you can gradually let go of resentment and anger, allowing you to cultivate healthier, more compassionate relationships with yourself and others.
+Through these journal prompts, you can gradually release resentment and anger, allowing you to cultivate healthier, more compassionate relationships with yourself and others.

 Healing and Mental Health